-The International Institute for Sustainable Laboratories (I2SL) and My Green Lab have partnered together to establish the first annual International Laboratory Freezer Challenge.
+The International Institute for Sustainable Laboratories (I2SL) and My Green Lab have partnered together again to run the 2019 International Laboratory Freezer Challenge.

 Are you up for the challenge?
 If your lab uses ultra-ultra low temperature freezers (-150C), ultra-low temperature freezers (-80C), lab freezers (-40C to -20C), refrigerators, or cold rooms, you can earn points simply by taking the actions listed below.
 Earn 1 point for each action taken per refrigeration unit.

 - Good Management Practices

 - Defrosting freezers